 The next phase, 1961-1981, was a period of consolidation, attracting a smaller number of immigrants, with most coming from South Africa and the USSR.
 Since 1981 immigration has again increased, with most immigrants still coming from South Africa and the former USSR and a smaller number from Israel.

 Contributions of Australian Jews

 The Jewish people of Australia have an outstanding record in law, medicine, the arts, business and government.
 Australia is one of the few countries in the Diaspora to have had a Jewish commander-in-chief, Sir John Monash, as mentioned earlier.
-Two Australian born Governors-General since 1930 have been Jewish – Sir Isaac Isaacs and Sir Zelman Cowen, both of whom are widely recognised as outstanding legal minds.
-In the State of New South Wales the previous Governor, Gordon Samuels, and the Chief Justice, Jim Spigelman, are Jewish.
+Two Australian born Governors-General since 1930 have been Jewish – Sir Isaac Isaacs and Sir Zelman Cowen, both of whom are widely recognised as outstanding legal minds (Sir Isaac Isaacs was Chief Justice of the High Court prior to his appointment as Governor-General) .
+In the State of New South Wales, Gordon Samuels was Governor from 1996 to 2001, and Jim Spigelman served as Chief Justice from 1998 to 2011.
 Spigelman, the son of Holocaust survivors (and cousin of Art Spigelman, well-known for his book Maus,) has been at the forefront of major human rights campaigns, and speaks openly about his Jewish heritage.